My Stats: INFP, Ravenclaw, mother, diarist, writer, woodland wanderer.

 My Manifesto: Connection to nature inspires our deepest imaginings, artfulness, intelligence, and activism.
 It kindles and companions our wildness and creativity no matter where we live—forest cabin, suburban bungalow, or urban condo.

-Hi–I’m Lyanda Lynn Haupt, mother of Claire, wife of Tom (who blogs at Bikejuju), and a nature writer based in Seattle.
-Though my latest book, Crow Planet, celebrates urban nature, I never meant to live in a city.
-As a young, tree-hugging, earth-mother-to-be, I was sure I would end up in some funky cabin-esque home, surrounded by meadows and woodlands, frolicking barefoot with my daughter as the bell on our cow tinkled.
+My Story and Work: I never meant to live in a city.
+As a young, tree-hugging, earth-mother-to-be, I was sure I would end up in some funky cabin-esque home, surrounded by meadows and woodlands, frolicking barefoot with my daughter as the bell around our cow’s soft neck tinkled.
 That’s not at all what happened.
-My husband Tom and I settled in Seattle where I worked for an environmental organization, and he worked in global health for the University of Washington.
-I birthed the presaged girl, cut back my work hours, and wrote my first book from our tiny house during Claire’s naps.
-To stave off latent cow yearnings, we installed a backyard chicken coop with four beautiful laying hens, and grew a huge garden.
+My husband Tom and I settled in Seattle where I took my fresh graduate degree in eco-philosophy and got a job with an environmental organization, while he worked in the field of global health.
+I birthed the presaged girl, and wrote my first book during her naps.
+To stave off my latent cow yearnings, we installed a backyard chicken coop with four beautiful laying hens, and grew a huge garden.

 Four books later, we still live in Seattle.
 My work is grounded in observation and study of the wild earth in my daily round—tracks, birds, feathers, ferns, trees, mosses—and interweaves personal experience with science, myth, folklore, craft, and art.